Oushesh/Impact_Nexus005/readme_suggestions.md

-## My improvements is based on:
+## My improvements and how I see things:
+   In order to build and handle a robust ML Pipeline:
    1. Python Programming Style
    2. Airbyte for Data Collection
-   3. Automatic training when new data comes in: Apache Airflow
    4. Anomaly Detection (new module)
    5. slack notification or so once model gets trained.
    6. ETL snowflake for Data Management